Astroscale: IDEA OSG1

-In-situ Debris Environment Analysis OSG1 (IDEA OSG1)

-Between 2015 and 2017 Astroscale designed, built, tested and launched a 25 kg micro-lite satellite called IDEA OSG 1, an In-situ Debris Environment Analysis mission.
+Between 2015 and 2017 Astroscale designed, built, tested, and launched a 25 kg micro-lite satellite called IDEA OSG 1 (In-situ Debris Environment Analysis OSG1), an In-situ Debris Environment Analysis mission.
 The mission was designed to measure sub-millimetre size debris in low Earth orbit.
-Unfortunately, IDEA OSG1, Meteor-M No.2-1, and 17 other satellites on the Soyuz-2.1b launch vehicle failed to reach orbit due to human error in the programming of the rocket.
+IDEA OSG1, Meteor-M No.2-1, and 17 other satellites on the Soyuz-2.1b launch vehicle failed to reach orbit due to human error in the programming of the rocket.